Anatomy of a Murder: Sirhan Sirhan and Robert Kennedy

 2. The Impact section be developed, since the film’s subject is a topic of international significance, with more evidence of impact than is currently presented.
 An expansion of this section will be a good rehearsal for the rigorous demands of REF and Research Councils who increasingly demand a high standard of the evidence of impact.

-Review 2: Invite resubmission with re-edit of work and/or statement
+Review 2: Invite resubmission with major revisions of practical work and/or written statement.

 This is a very well-crafted and highly engaging documentary/video essay about Sirhan Sirhan’s assassination of Robert Kennedy, featuring news footage and interviews juxtaposed with clips taken from thematically related fiction films.